Our Team | EFEIA

 Co-Founder & Scientific Council Member

-Co-founder of EFEIA, he is an otolaryngologist specializing in oxidative stress and tinnitus, with a particular focus on electropollution-related hearing conditions.
-A graduate with honors from the University of Havana School of Medicine, he brings decades of clinical experience as a board-certified Hearing Instrument Specialist in Florida and has presented in over 73 countries.
-His research into the intersection of electromagnetic exposure and auditory health adds critical clinical depth to EFEIA’s mission.
+An otolaryngologist specializing in oxidative stress and tinnitus, with a particular focus on electropollution-related hearing conditions.
+A graduate with honors from the University of Havana School of Medicine, he is a board-certified Hearing Instrument Specialist in Florida and has presented research in over 73 countries.
+His clinical investigation into the relationship between electromagnetic exposure and auditory health contributes essential medical depth to EFEIA's scientific framework.

 Team Members